Scrappage relies heavily on procedural generation, with every map and boss NPC being unique no matter how many times you play Scrappage.

 The following peripherals are officially supported:

-Scrappage is unrated and contains the following:
+Scrappage is unrated and contains:

 Scrappage is a great bit of fun for a relatively low price.